 - Sunday, 27 September: Day of the French-speaking Community – commemorates the victory of the patriots against the Dutch army in Brussels in 1830;

-- Friday, 15 November: Day of the German-speaking Community – the date a decree was published to prescribe the arms, flag, colours and community day of the German-speaking area.
+- Sunday, 15 November: Day of the German-speaking Community – the date a decree was published to prescribe the arms, flag, colors and community day of the German-speaking area.

 Important dates in Belgium 2020